 Panty Shot: Considering the shortness of those skirts, not too surprising.
 Given that the main characters are a couple of years older than most of the EC cast, the artists may feel a bit more free to do this.

-Pet the Dog: Faith has generally been portrayed as a nasty Smug Snake who treats her schoolmates like toys, and this appears to be an entirely accurate view of her.
-When Melissa taps into the school's power and it goes out of control, however, Faith does seem legitimately concerned for her well-being, although she clearly goes right back to working on some scheme once she's sure Mel is safe.
+Pet the Dog: Faith has generally been portrayed as a Smug Super with questionable moral boundaries When Melissa taps into the school's power and it goes out of control, however, Faith seems genuinely concerned for her well-being.
+Though she swipes the wand and forfeits the match to conceal the theft, once she's sure Mel is safe.

 When Mel wakes up in the infirmary, Jacqui and Cerise are there, and seem to be genuinely glad that she's better.

-Faith got another one recently by tending to Tiffany with no tricks after Tiffany saved her life.
-The conversation afterward was rather candid for a manipulative young woman like Faith, and unless it's a particularly subtle gambit, Faith's new found respect and attraction to Tiffany seem genuine.
+Faith got another one by tending to Tiffany, following the Layla incident.
+The conversation afterward was rather candid for a manipulative young woman like Faith and seems to suggests her new found respect and attraction to Tiffany are genuine.

 Roof Hopping: Used by Tiff.
 And she got a Wand-controlled Mel to join her (though this is Tiff thinking Mel's good enough she's doing it in her sleep).